TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 > This is a very use-case specific pointer.
 Had we been dealing with production systems, wherein you need super-high availability across AWS Regions, I'd suggest opting in for DynamoDB global tables.  --> For scenarios like:-
 > i.
 You've got a geographically distributed user base, and you'd want the data to be positioned near your users
 > ii. it's a mission critical application, and needs to be available even in the event of a regional outage.
 > iii.
 There're some regulatory compliance commitments, due to which data should not leave a region
 >
-> Something important to note here, it _necessitates_ the need of deploying other supporting components in multiple regions as well.
-In order to have a full secondary failover mechanism to another region
+> Something important to note here, it _necessitates_ the need of deploying other supporting components in multiple regions as well --> for you to have a full secondary failover mechanism in another region, up and running.
 >
-> I'd say that this is a _pure_ cost- availability tradeoff.
-We should be carefully weigh if the expenses justify/ weigh against the actual needs of our application
+> I'd say that this is a _pure_ cost - availability tradeoff.
+We should be carefully weigh if the expenses actually justify/ weigh against the needs of our application

 </br>

 ### Cost-effective Scalability.
 How?

-1 --> I'd come across adaptive auto-scaling / adaptive workload management for DynamoDB, and I knew I had to utilise this
+1 --> I'd come across adaptive auto-scaling for DynamoDB, and I knew I had to utilise this

 >  Our application, has sporadic usage patterns,